Derivative-Free Superiorization: Principle and Algorithm: Experimental demonstration of derivative-free component-wise superiorization

 In \textbf{Algorithm \ref{alg:Component-wise}}, the number $N$ of perturbation steps (for each feasibility-seeking step) was 100,000 and we used $\gamma_{\ell}=ba^{\ell}$, with $b=0.02$ and $a=0.999,999$.
 The infinite sequence $\left(\mathbf{c}^{m}\right)_{m=0}^{\infty}$ was obtained by repetitions of the length-$2J$ subsequence $\left(\mathbf{e}^{1},\mathbf{e}^{2},\ldots\mathbf{e}^{J},-\mathbf{e}^{1},\mathbf{-e}^{2},\ldots,-\mathbf{e}^{J}\right)$.

-We applied \textbf{Algorithm \ref{alg:Component-wise}} twice, thirty iterations in each case, with and without its component-wise perturbations steps, respectively, under otherwise completely identical conditions.
+We applied \textbf{Algorithm \ref{alg:Component-wise}} twice, thirty iterations in each case, with and without its component-wise perturbations steps, respectively, under otherwise completely identical conditions; in Figure \ref{fig:Details_Exp} we show a detail of the results produced by these two executions together with the corresponding detail of the digitized phantom.
 The resulting finite sequences of iterates are both of monotone proximity, the associated proximity-target curves are shown in Figure \ref{fig:Target-function-values}.
 The $\circ$s and \EightStarTaper s on the plots represent actually calculated values at iterations of each algorithm, that are connected by line segments.
 For any proximity value on the horizontal axis we can read the target-function value associated with it from the curve.
 The plots indicate visually the behavior of the algorithms, initialized at the same point denoted by $x^{0}=y^{0}$ that appears in the right-most side of the figure.
 The V-shaped form of the proximity-target curve for \textbf{Algorithm \ref{alg:Component-wise}} with perturbations is typical for the behavior of superiorized feasibility-seeking algorithms, showing the initially strong effect of the perturbations that diminishes as the iterations proceed.

+For this experiment we used SNARK14 \cite{SNARK14} installed in a computer with a 2.7 GHz Intel\textsuperscript{\textregistered} Core 64-bit i7 processor and a total main memory of 16 Gbytes running the CentOS Linux operating system on a virtual machine with 8 Gbytes assigned for base memory.
+Under these conditions, the implementation of \textbf{Algorithm \ref{alg:Component-wise}} without component-wise perturbations steps took 77.251 seconds to execute all the iterations whereas the implementation with such perturbations took 105.801 seconds for all the iterations.
+The latter time was measured excluding the time the implementation took to compute the useless Steps 12 to 18 for the first iteration (i.e., $k=0$).
+These steps are useless in our case, since with the zero vector as initial value, the condition in Step 16 is never satisfied while $k=0$, resulting in $\boldsymbol{x}^{0,N}=\boldsymbol{x}^{0}$.

 For a more precise interpretation, consider Definition \ref{def:comparison}.
 In the experiment evaluating the two versions of \textbf{Algorithm \ref{alg:Component-wise}}, $K_{lo}=L_{lo}=1$ and $K_{hi}=L_{hi}=30$.
 The $R=\left(\boldsymbol{x}^{k}\right)_{k=K_{lo}}^{K_{hi}}$ and $S=\left(\boldsymbol{y}^{k}\right)_{k=L_{lo}}^{L_{hi}}$ produced by \textbf{Algorithm \ref{alg:Component-wise}}, with and without perturbations, respectively, are both of monotone proximity.
 We find that $\mathcal{P}r_{T}\left(\boldsymbol{x}^{K_{lo}}\right)=Pr_{T}\left(\boldsymbol{y}^{L_{lo}}\right)=35.4703$ (and, hence, $u=35.4703$) and that $\mathcal{P}r_{T}\left(\boldsymbol{x}^{K_{hi}}\right)=3.4065$ and $\mathcal{P}r_{T}\left(\boldsymbol{y}^{L_{hi}}\right)=4.7828$ (and, hence, $t=4.7828$).
 By showing the target curves $P$ and $Q$ associated with $R$ and $S$, respectively, Figure \ref{fig:Target-function-values} clearly illustrates that $R$ is better targeted than $S$.